ohmae/mmupnp/README.md

 - This library only provides ControlPoint.
 There is no way to make Device.
 If you need it, please select another library.

+## About the next version

+Plan for the next version.
+- Full support for Kotlin coroutines
+- Support for ControlPoint and Device
+- Multi-module for selectable feature

 ## Example of use

 Android App